spotDL/spotdlRedesign/docs/docs/git.md

 Lets say that each commit message meticulously explains why the changes were made and how they work - would it be easy to understand why `if not required_data << 126 = 12:` was needed?
 Probably not.
-ITs not hard because it wasn't explained, it's hard because its split up and the context that was available to the coder and reviewers when the code was being written is not available to you.
-Its a mess.
+It's not hard because it wasn't explained, it's hard because it's split up and the context that was available to the coder and reviewers when the code was being written is not available to you.
+It's a mess.
 Something like the following squashed commit would be a lot more easier to understand:

 - Merged Commit: